 Therefore, Paul called the believers “the fragrance of Christ” in His epistles.

-As far as God is concerned, there is no difference between you and Christ in the way you smell to Him.
-Having being united with the Lord Jesus Christ, you are now one spirit with Christ (1 Cor.
-6:17) and as Christ is, so are you now in this present world before God (1 John 4:17).
+As far as God is concerned, there is no difference between you and Christ in how you smell to Him.
+Having been united with the Lord Jesus Christ, you are now one spirit with Christ (1 Cor.
+6:17), and as Christ is, so are you now in this present world before God (1 John 4:17).

 Although Isaac recognized Jacob’s voice and so the imperfection, yet he went ahead and blessed him because of the soothing fragrance emanating from the garment of his firstborn (Esau) that Jacob had put on and clothed himself with.